 Matteo: As a musician, do you think we should dance in two different ways, placing the accent in different moments if we are dancing the classical swing or the modern one?

 Giacomo: Honestly, I think I can not say what is best for a dancer to do.
-Nevertheless, in my experience as a musician in the ballrooms, I have always noticed that it is important to know a little about the basis of the dance and try to understand what the dancers need.
-At the same time, I think that even the dancers should try to get a little closer to the world of musicians and to the origins of the music they are dancing to.
+Nevertheless, in my experience as a musician in the ballrooms, I have always noticed that it is important to know a little about the basis of the dance.
+You need to understand what the dancers need.
+At the same time, I think that even the dancers should try to get a little closer to the world of musicians.
+They need to understand to the origins of the music they are dancing to.

-I think any kind of music-related activity should pay attention to what the musicians are playing and the musicians should pay attention to the needs of those who are interacting.
+I think any kind of music-related activity should pay attention to what the musicians are playing.
+Equally, the musicians should pay attention to the needs of those who are interacting.